Xu Qinyi

 Books:

 Xu, Q. (forthcoming).
 Green Dilemma in Climate Change: the Study of State Role Conflicts.
 Springer Nature.
-(To appear in the Contributions to International Relations series by Springer.)
+(Contributions to International Relations series )

-Xu, Q., & Guan, C. (forthcoming).
+Xu, Q., & Guan, C. (2025).
 Policy Space Conflicts in Global Trade Politics.
 Routledge.
-(To appear in the Routledge Advances in International Relations and Global Politics series.)
+(Routledge Advances in International Relations and Global Politics series.)

 Selected Publications: